-Amongst the logistics of ensuring physical distancing, enabling work-from-home technology, and re-evaluating operating budgets and annual goals, came a question about people.
+Between the logistics of ensuring physical distancing, enabling work-from-home technology, and re-evaluating operating budgets and annual goals, came a question about people.

-Of course, our clients are concerned about a loss of productivity.
-And we all know that a mentally healthy individual is more productive.
-In some cases, our busy HR clients who are typically asked to prioritize everything, are now being urgently required to focus exclusively on employee engagement, freeing up more time to develop exciting engagement programs that work for their businesses.
+Our busy HR clients, who are typically asked to prioritize everything, are now urgently required to focus exclusively on employee engagement.
+Now, they have more time to develop exciting engagement programs that work for their businesses.

-Other organizations use the new Spaces feature in Kudos to collect work-from-home tips, ways to connect with loved ones, or suggestions on local businesses to support.
+Other organizations use the Spaces feature in Kudos to collect work-from-home tips, ways to connect with loved ones, or suggestions on local businesses to support.

-Over time, the above-mentioned practices will evolve into “normal” program planning that combines appreciation with performance management, and includes values and behaviours, and contests and prizes.
+Overtime, these practices will evolve into “normal” program planning, that combines appreciation with performance management and includes values and behaviours, and contests and prizes.

-Kudos® is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
-Kudos® uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales
+Kudos is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
+Kudos uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales